Cambridge Technical Extended Certificate Level 3

-Students will take five units to achieve this qualification.
+You will take five units to achieve this qualification.
 There are three mandatory units that are externally assessed.
-These are Unit 1: The Fundamentals of IT, Unit 2: Global information and Unit 3: Cyber Security
+These are Unit 1: The Fundamentals of IT, Unit 2: Global information and Unit 3: Cyber Security.

 All units assist in the development of transferrable skills such as communication and problem solving.
 The optional units encourage the development of time management, research and analytical skills as well as emphasising the need for good written and verbal communication skills.

-There are no formal entry requirements for this qualification, but students will have an advantage if they have studied an IT related subject at GCSE level.
+There are no formal entry requirements for this qualification, but you will have an advantage if you have studied an IT related subject at GCSE level.